simolus3/drift/docs/docs/Dart API/tables.md

 {{ load_snippet('references','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-The first parameter to `references` points to the table on which a reference should be created.
+The first parameter to `references` is the table to reference.
 The second parameter is a [symbol](https://dart.dev/guides/language/language-tour#symbols) of the column to use for the reference.

-Optionally, the `onUpdate` and `onDelete` parameters can be used to describe what should happen when the target row gets updated or deleted.

 !!! info "Foreign Key Constraints"